Gitspathe/SE/Engine/README.md

-# DeeZEngine
+# Spaghetti Engine

-DeeZEngine is an amateur's attempt at creating a 2D game engine using the MonoGame framework.
+SE is an amateur's attempt at creating a 2D game engine using the MonoGame framework.

 ## Features